 How was this not spying?

-The attorney general sort of saying the other day that he has an expansive view of spying, including legal spying in the way that if the government actually has the right to be doing it, that spying is not illegal.
+The Attorney General sort of saying the other day that he has an expansive view of spying, including legal spying, in the way that if the government actually has the right to be doing it, that spying is not illegal.

 Others have a different connotation of it and see it more nefariously.

-What this was was the FBI felt that it needed to have eyes and ears on the ground as it used a confidential informant to speak to two Trump campaign officials.
+What this was, was the FBI felt that it needed to have eyes and ears on the ground as it used a confidential informant to speak to two Trump campaign officials.

-And what they did was is they installed a woman with this professor in England who made these attempts to talk to these individuals, and the woman herself spoke to at least one of them.
+And what they did was, is they installed a woman with this professor in England who made these attempts to talk to these individuals.

-What this showed to us was sort of how seriously the FBI was taking the problem, how the lengths they were willing to go to to put a trained investigator, someone that knew how to collect information, knew how to collect evidence, could testify in at a trial, putting them on the ground to bear to make sure that this informant didn't go off the rails.
+What this showed to us was sort of how seriously the FBI was taking the problem, how the lengths they were willing to go to to put a trained investigator, someone that knew how to collect information, knew how to collect evidence, could testify at a trial, putting them on the ground to bear to make sure that this informant didn't go off the rails.

-Now, if you're a Trump supporter, or if you're Trump himself, you look at this and you say, aha, see, this shows that the Bureau was out to get the campaign.
+Now, if you're a Trump supporter, if you're Trump himself, you look at this and you say, aha, see, this shows that the Bureau was out to get the campaign.

 But if you're the FBI, you would say, look, this is a good thing.